U.K. Subs: 1979–1981

 In May 1979, the band signed to GEM Records, a punk rock offshoot of RCA Records.
-Their first single for GEM, "Stranglehold," was released in June 1979.
-It was followed by "Tomorrow's Girls" which was released in August 1979.
-Their debut album, Another Kind of Blues, was released in October 1979 with their second album, Brand New Age following in April 1980.
-Several EPs were also released in this period and their singles "Teenage" and "Warhead" both made the U.K. charts.
-Their third album, a live album entitled Crash Course, was recorded at the Rainbow Theatre in London on 30 May 1980 during the Brand New Age tour.
-Released in 1980, it was their biggest selling album ever.
+Their first single for GEM, "Stranglehold", was released in June 1979.
+It was followed by "Tomorrow's Girls", which was released in August 1979.
+Their debut album, Another Kind of Blues, was released in October 1979; their second album, Brand New Age followed in April 1980.
+Several EPs were also released in this period, and their singles "Teenage" and "Warhead" both made the UK charts.
+Their third album, titled Crash Course, was recorded live at the Rainbow Theatre in London on 30 May 1980 during the Brand New Age tour.
+Released in 1980, it was their biggest-selling album ever.

 In June 1980, Davies and Slack left the band and were replaced with bassist Alvin Gibbs and drummer Steve Roberts.
 At this point some of the songs took on a more heavy metal-influenced edge.
-In February 1981, the band released their fourth album, Diminished Responsibility which was the final U.K. Subs album to chart in the U.K. In April 1981, they released the non-album single "Keep on Running (Til You Burn)", their sixth single for GEM, and the last single by the U.K. Subs to chart in the U.K. It was also their last release on GEM Records as the label folded soon after the release of the single.
+In February 1981, the band released their fourth album, Diminished Responsibility, which was the final U.K. Subs album to chart in the UK.
+In April 1981, they released the non-album single "Keep on Running (Til You Burn)", their sixth single for GEM, and the last single by the U.K. Subs to chart in the UK.
+It was also their last release on GEM Records as the label folded soon after the release of the single.